 Manner of Adjustments for Gain.
 The manner of the adjustment is set forth in the partnership agreement.
-If our liquidation occurs before the end of the subordination period, we will allocate any net gain (or unrealized gain attributable to assets distributed in kind to the partners) as follows:
+Upon our liquidation, we will allocate any net gain (or unrealized gain attributable to assets distributed in kind to the partners) as follows:

-- first, to the general partner and the holders of units having negative balances in their capital accounts to the extent of and in proportion to such negative balances: - second, 98% to the holders of common units, pro rata, and 2% to the general partner, until the capital account for each common unit is equal to the sum of the unrecovered capital in respect of such common unit; plus the amount of the minimum quarterly distribution for the quarter during which our liquidation occurs; plus any unpaid common unit arrearages in respect of such common unit;
+- first, to the general partner and the holders of common units having negative balances in their capital accounts to the extent of and in proportion to such negative balances: - second, 98% to the holders of common units, pro rata, and 2% to the general partner, until the capital account for each common unit is equal to the sum of